 The permanent protection status envisaged for the reserve is "biodiversity reserve", status under the Natural Heritage Conservation Act.

-The provisional place name is: Proposed Tourbières-Boisées-du-Chiwakamu Biodiversity Reserve.
-The official place name will be determined once the territory has been assigned permanent protection status.
+The provisional toponym is: Proposed Vallée-Tousignant biodiversity reserve.
+The official toponym will be determined at the time when permanent protection status is accorded to the territory.